 Introduction to Green Field Investment

-Explanation: When a foreign Country follows Open Economy policy, then they open doors to foreign investments.
-Foreign Investments can be of several types and one amongst them is Foreign Direct Investment.
-Green-Field Investment is part of Foreign Direct Investment Where a foreign company sets its subsidiary company in another country.
+Explanation: When a foreign Country follows an Open Economic policy, they open doors to foreign investments.
+Foreign Investments can be of several types, and one amongst them is Foreign Direct Investment.
+Green-Field Investment is part of Foreign Direct Investment, Where a foreign company sets its subsidiary company in another country.
 These kinds of investments are more stable as it gets difficult for the foreign company to withdraw the investment overnight.
-Green-Field Investment helps foreign companies to set up subsidiaries where the labor is cheap and Investment opportunities are high.
+Green-Field Investment helps foreign companies to set up subsidiaries where the labor is cheap, and Investment opportunities are high.

 Examples of Green Filed Investment

 Mercedes Benz wanted to expand its operation in India.
-After properly analyzing the cost and benefit of the operation, they found out that it will be cost-effective if they set up an entire operation from scratch in India.
+After properly analyzing the operation’s cost and benefit, they found out that it will be cost-effective if they set up an entire operation from scratch in India.
 Importing cars and selling after paying import duties were not so cost-effective.
 So in 2007, they set up their plant in Pune, INDIA.
 They purchased land and set up the entire process, starting from erecting buildings, to setting machinery, to hiring people.
-So this kind of Investment is Green-Field Investment where you set up the entire structure from scratch and you make the company a subsidiary of the parent company.
+So this kind of Investment is Green-Field Investment, where you set up the entire structure from scratch, and you make the company a subsidiary of the parent company.